aluo123/Project-Euler/README.md

 Relevant files: [euler7.cc](euler7.cc)

 ###[Problem 6](https://projecteuler.net/problem=6) - Sum Square Differences

+Simple brute force method.

 Relevant files: [euler6.cc](euler6.cc)

 ###[Problem 5](https://projecteuler.net/problem=5) - Smallest Multiple

+I found the smallest multiple of the any two numbers by simply checking multiples of the first number until it is the divisible by the second number.
+Then I realized the fact that the smallest multiple of the first three numbers is the smallest multiple of the third number and the smallest multiple of first two.
+Using that, I continued until I found the smallest multiple of the first 20.

 Relevant files: [euler5.cc](euler5.cc)

 ###[Problem 4](https://projecteuler.net/problem=4) - Largest Palindrome Product